atmandhol/kubenoob/docs/Tanzu/02-handson.md

 - Run `kubectl get all` and you should see your kubernetes management cluster.

+!!! info "Dead Management cluster cleanup"

+    Local Docker based Tanzu management clusters are based on `KinD`.
+These clusters cannot survive a docker runtime restart as of yet, and this pollutes the kubeconfig file and tanzu configs with a dead management cluster that cannot be reached.
+You can remove them as follows:

+    ```
+    tanzu config server list
+    tanzu config server delete tce-mgmt-cluster
+    ```

 ## Create Tanzu managed/workload cluster

 - We start by login into our management-cluster of choice. we can use the one we just created. you can do that by `tanzu login`